2024–25 Texas Tech Lady Raiders basketball team

 The 2024–25 Texas Tech Lady Raiders basketball team represent Texas Tech University for the 2024–25 NCAA Division I women's basketball season.
-The Lady Raiders, are led by fifth-year head coach Krista Gerlich and play their home games at the United Supermarkets Arena as members of the Big 12 Conference.
+The Lady Raiders, were led by fifth-year head coach Krista Gerlich and played their home games at the United Supermarkets Arena as members of the Big 12 Conference.

 Previous season

 The Lady Raiders finished the season 17–16, 5–13 in Big 12 play to finish tied for eleventh place.
 As the 12-seed, they beat 13-seed Houston in the Big 12 Tournament.
 They lost in the second round to 5-seed Baylor.
 They were not invited to a postseason tournament, ending their season with the Big 12 Tournament.